adyen-examples/adyen-step-by-step-integration-workshop/README.md

 Create the configuration for the `AdyenCheckout`-instance, call the `/api/paymentMethods/`-endpoint, create the `AdyenCheckOut()`-instance, and mount it to `"payment"-div` container (see `/resources/templates/checkout.html`).

-We've added a `sendPostRequest(...)` helper function to communicate with your backend.
-You can copy and paste the following code below:
+To send a request we use the `fetch().then(response => response.json())`, this will send your requests to your backend.
+Let's start by copy and pasting the following code below in `adyenWebImplementation.js` to fetch the payment-methods from `/api/paymentMethods`.
+We then pass the data to the `AdyenCheckout` class to show it to the shopper.

 ```js